Artemistic-I/Aliens-3DCD-assignment/readMe.txt

 IMPORTANT!
 Please wait when you run the program.
 It should work after a few seconds.
 I believe the white screen at the beginning is the result of using large number of high resolution textures.
 It takes a bit of time to load.

 I slightly modified gmaths package.
 I added an extra method to Mat4.java to multiply a Mat4 by Vec4.
-I needed that to set the position of spotlightLight.
+I needed that to set the position of spotlight.

 falling snow image by Dillon Kydd is free to use under unsplash licence https://unsplash.com/photos/a-black-and-white-photo-of-snow-falling-7o7m1xCEiY8 all other images are in public domain under C0 taken from